aliissaoui/IF203-Compilation/README.md

 #########################       Execution       ###########################

-To compile all the files: Use the commande 'make' in the root repository

-After the command make, use the command:
+- you can use the command:
-        ./compil.sh tst/test.myc
+        ./compil.sh tst/file.myc

-this will create two files in tst/ : test.c and test.h
+this command will create tree files in tst/ : file.c and file.h file file is the executable automatically generated with gcc compilation of file.c

+- You can only compile the compiler using the commande make.

-You can delete unnecessary files, and created ones with the command 'make clean'.
+- You can delete unnecessary files, and created ones with the command 'make clean'.

-* test.c and test.h are still not able to be compiled with gcc for the moment.
+NB: you can use any file name . myc, the code generated and executable with have the same name.
+Example:
+        ./compil.sh tst/toto.myc => tst/toto.c + tst/toto.h + tst/toto